 Ans.
 It is essential for bringing in the agile project management approach and as per the project schedule, if a tester has defined priority, the project delivery date will not get affected.

 Ans.
-Below is the list of best automation tools which are helpful for every software tester:
+Below is the list of best automation tools that are helpful for every software tester:

 Ans.
 Waterfall Model is a sequential model that divides software development into pre-defined phases.
 It is the initial approach that works on the concept of finishing each phase of testing before commencing the next phase.
 This process avoids overlapping between any phases as the output of the current phase will be the input of the next phase.

 Ans.
-This is an add-on version of the waterfall model.
+This is an add-on/extension version of the waterfall model.
 It has an additional feature where there is a specific corresponding testing phase for SDLC.
 It is an SDLC model where the execution of processes happens sequentially in a V-shape.